yugr/DirtyFrame/README.md

 # What's this?

-StackRandomizer is a prototype tool which tries to provoke uninitilized data errors by filling stack frames with garbage before and after executing functions.
+StackWipe is a prototype tool which tries to provoke uninitilized data errors by filling stack frames with garbage before and after executing functions.